mike-ward/Loon/README.md

-# TweetX
+# Loon

-TweetX is a cross platform desktop twitter client.
+Loon is a cross platform desktop twitter client.
 It's minimal design mimics gadget style applications.
 I use it to monitor current events and announcements in the developer community.

 ### Work in Progress